Mohsnmonji/mohsnmonji.github.io/_pages/teaching.md

 - **LECTURER**, Department of Sociology and Anthropology, Concordia University
   - SOCI 212, Statistics I, Winter 2025

-  \- Designed a course titled “Statistics for Social Good” by incorporating experiential learning to provide students with more opportunities to work with real-world data to examine topics such as income inequality, food insecurity, housing, and disparities in health.
+  \- Designed a course titled “Statistics for Social Good” by incorporating experiential learning to provide students with more opportunities to work with real-world data to examine topics such as income inequality, food insecurity, housing, and disparities in health outcomes.

 - **TEACHING ASSISTANT**, Department of Sociology and Anthropology, Concordia University

   \- Provided office hours, led tutorials, and conducted lab sessions to support student learning.